 History of Engineer’s Day

-This day is dedicated to honor Visvesvaraya who has significantly contributed towards the development of the country of India in different aspects all because of his cutting-edge ideas and knowledge.
+This day is dedicated to honoring Visvesvaraya who has significantly contributed to the development of the country of India in different aspects all because of his cutting-edge ideas and knowledge.
 Aside from that, this day also aims to give honor to all the engineers in the world who work hard for the development of their countries.

 When is Engineer’s Day Celebrated in India

 Engineer’s Day in India is always celebrated on September 15th.
-This year, the 2019 Engineer’s Day falls on Sunday 15 September 2019.
+This year, Engineer’s Day falls on 15 September.

 Why Celebrate Engineer’s Day

-The following are the main reasons why you should celebrate the Engineers Day:
+The following are the main reasons why you should celebrate Engineers Day:

 To Honor Visvesvaraya